microsoft/PowerToys/doc/devdocs/disk-usage-footprint.md

 ## So why does PowerToys have a larger footprint now?

-Before the hard-link work was done, each of these runtimes had to be installed so there was more items being installed outside just the PowerToys install directory.
-This space would not have been accounted,
+Before the hard-link work was done, each of these runtimes had to be installed, so there were more items being installed outside just the PowerToys install directory.
+This space would not have been accounted.

 File Explorer treats hard-links the same as "original"/regular files/directories (https://learn.microsoft.com/en-us/troubleshoot/windows-server/backup-and-storage/disk-space-problems-on-ntfs-volumes#other-ntfs-features-that-may-cause-file-allocation-confusion), not as links.
 This results in File Explorer reporting size of PowerToys installation directory bigger than it is (more than 2GB).